DataTalksClub/machine-learning-zoomcamp/cohorts/2024/10-kubernetes/homework.md

 ## Question 3

+What's the smallest deployable computing unit that we can create and manage in Kubernetes (`kind` in our case)?

+* Node
+* Pod
+* Deployment
+* Service

+## Question 4

 Now let's test if everything works.
 Use `kubectl` to get the list of running services.

-What's `CLUSTER-IP` of the service that is already running there?
+What's the `Type` of the service that is already running there?

+* NodePort
+* ClusterIP
+* ExternalName
+* LoadBalancer

-## Question 4
+## Question 5

-To be able to use the docker image we previously created (`zoomcamp-model:hw10`), we need to register it with `kind`.
+To be able to use the docker image we previously created (`zoomcamp-model:3.11.5-hw10`), we need to register it with `kind`.

 What's the command we need to run for that?